Dawn Staley and Adia Barnes make history as Black head coaches in the Final Four

 Heavy hitters: There is no lack of star power heading into the final weekend with each team featuring some of the biggest names in the game.

-The game’s latest star is national player of the year Paige Bueckers.
-The firsts have piled up as the U-Conn. product is the first freshman to win the award and was also the first to be named Big East player of the year, freshman of the year and conference tournament most outstanding player in the same season.
+The game’s latest star is Paige Bueckers, the national player of the year.
+The firsts have piled up as the U-Conn. product is the first freshman to win the award and also the first to be named Big East player of the year, freshman of the year and conference tournament most outstanding player in the same season.
 The 5-foot-11 guard is averaging 20.1 points, 5.9 assists and 4.8 rebounds while shooting 52.8 percent from the field and 45.9 percent from behind the arc.

-McDonald, a 5-6 senior guard for Arizona, has averaged 20.3 points, 5.4 rebounds and 4.3 assists and her 91 straight games scoring in double digits is the longest active streak in the nation.
+McDonald, a 5-6 senior guard for Arizona, has averaged 20.3 points, 5.4 rebounds and 4.3 assists, and her 91 straight games scoring in double digits constitute the longest active streak in the nation.

-Third team all-American Kiana Williams sets the tone for Stanford with 14.5 points per game and 3.1 assists.
+Third-team all-American Kiana Williams sets the tone for Stanford with 14.5 points per game and 3.1 assists.
 The 5-8 senior guard is playing in her hometown of San Antonio and holds the program record for the most made career three-pointers.

-A future promise: The NCAA created separate bubbles in San Antonio and Indianapolis for the men’s and women’s tournaments in an effort to limit the chances of a coronavirus outbreak that would force a team to forfeit.
+A future promise: The NCAA created separate bubbles in Indianapolis and San Antonio for the men’s and women’s tournaments to limit the chances of a coronavirus outbreak that would force a team to forfeit.
 Those bubbles, however, put on full display the inequities between the men’s and women’s setups.
-From the weight room to the food provided to marketing efforts and even the logos used on the floor — the women were clearly treated as less than.
+From the weight room to the food provided to the marketing efforts and even the logos used on the floor, the women were clearly treated as less than.

-NCAA president Mark Emmert acknowledged the issues — which are not new, but were more obvious when comparing the two bubbles — and apologized.
+NCAA President Mark Emmert acknowledged the issues, which are not new but were more obvious when the two bubbles were compared, and apologized.
 He committed to addressing those issues in the future.

 “It is pretty self-evident that we dropped the ball in supporting our women’s athletes,” Emmert said Thursday during a news conference.
-“How do we make up for those shortcomings from this day going on and create the kind of gender equity that we all talk about, I talk about, everybody talks about, but make sure that it’s a reality, not just language?”
+“How do we make up for those shortcomings from this day going on and create the kind of gender equity that we all talk about, I talk about, everybody talks about but make sure that it’s a reality, not just language?”